Last updated April 14th, 2019.

 Cambodia’s GDP growth rate since 1994.
 Like other frontier markets, they haven’t suffered a recession in over two decades.

-Back in 2016, the central government officially stopped letting individual foreigners buy traditional shophouse apartments.
-District offices have significant autonomy in practice though.
-Several locales were still transferring shophouse apartments directly to foreigners as of early 2017.
+Nonetheless, district offices retain significant autonomy in practice.
+Several districts in Phnom Penh were still transferring shophouse apartments directly to foreigners as of early 2019.

 You can start a Cambodian land-holding company and buy physical land too.
-This requires a nominee structure, some contracts, along with monthly upkeep costs.
-But it’s ultimately a safe and effective way for larger investors to buy land.
+This does require incorporation, some specialized contracts, and about US$1000 worth of monthly upkeep costs.
+But it’s ultimately a safe and effective way for larger investors to buy land in Cambodia.

-The polar opposite from our last country, Singapore is the third wealthiest nation on the planet.
-One out of every ten households in the city-state has a net worth above US$1 million.
+The polar opposite from our last country, Singapore is the third wealthiest nation on the entire planet.
+One out of every ten households in the city has a net worth above US$1 million, in fact.

-As such, property in the city-state is also among the world’s most expensive.
-Yet there’s still value in the market even though real estate prices often exceed US$15,000 per square meter (US$1,600 per square foot).
+As such, real estate in Singapore is among the world’s most expensive.
+Yet there is still value in the market even though property prices often exceed US$15,000 per square meter (US$1,600 per square foot).

-That’s because Singapore boasts high growth despite having a developed, prosperous economy.
-Property values are also lower than Hong Kong, for example, which isn’t as wealthy and has more available land.
+That’s because Singapore boasts impressive growth despite having a developed, prosperous economy.
+Property values are also lower than Hong Kong, for example, which isn’t as wealthy and has more available land compared with Singapore.

 Foreigners can buy freehold condos in Singapore with few ownership restrictions.
-With that said, the government recently put forth cooling measures and now heavily taxes non-local buyers.
-Our guide to buying property in Singapore has more information about this.
+With all that said, the government put forth cooling measures and now heavily taxes non-local buyers.
+Our guide to buying property in Singapore has more information about this development.

-Technically, foreigners can own landed houses in Singapore too… after going through an expensive and bureaucratic process.
-You generally must invest at least S$20 million and get approval from the Singapore Land Authority.
+Technically, foreigners can own landed houses in Singapore too… after going through a highly expensive and bureaucratic process.
+You must generally invest at least S$20 million and attain approval from the Singapore Land Authority as well.

-The Philippines is growing at a rapid annual pace of 6.9%, tied with Cambodia, making their economy the best on this list.
-Future prospects are very positive despite recent press coverage regarding their internal affairs.
+The Philippines is now growing at a rapid pace of greater than 6.0% annually.
+Future prospects are very positive despite recent press coverage regarding their internal affairs and failed drug war.

-From a business standpoint, the amount of skilled, English-speaking, low-cost labor in the Philippines is rivaled only by India.
-It’s a huge competitive advantage which will boost the nation’s economy well into the future.
+From a business standpoint, the amount of skilled, English-speaking, and low-cost labor in the Philippines is rivaled only by India.
+It gives them a huge competitive advantage and will boost the nation’s economy well into the future.

 The Philippines’ population will grow from 103 million at present to almost 150 million by the year 2050.

 Foreign real estate buyers can own freehold condos in the Philippines under their own name.
-Rules are similar to Thailand’s, with up to 40% of floor space in a single building able to be foreign owned.
-Once more, breaking that threshold is difficult in practice.
+The rules are similar to Thailand’s, with up to 40% of floor space in a single building able to be foreign owned.
+Again, breaking that threshold is difficult in practice here.

 A major drawback in the Philippines is that foreigners cannot own land.
-Unlike Cambodia, nominee structures aren’t viable because of the Philippine Anti Dummy Law and a constitutional prohibition against foreign land ownership.
+Unlike in Cambodia, a nominee structure isn’t viable because of the Philippine Anti Dummy Law and a constitutional prohibition that clearly forbids foreign land ownership in no uncertain terms.

-You can easily own condominium units in each of the countries listed above.
-However, Malaysia stands out as the only place where foreigners can buy landed houses in Asia outright, in their own name, without a corporate structure.
+You may own condominium units in all of the countries listed above.
+However, Malaysia stands out as the only real estate market in Asia where foreigners can directly buy landed houses, in their own name, without needing a corporate structure.